Step 5: Map Arrangement

 Finally, we can write the event command to start the generator.

-The cut off dead ends function will (as the name says) cut off dead ends, while the number 2 defines the number of iterations.
-A gangway with the length of 3 will later have the length of 1.
+The cut off dead ends function will (as the name says) cut off dead ends, while the number defines the number of iterations.
+Setting it to eg. 2, a gangway with the length of 3 will later have the length of 1.
 This leads to blank spaces on the map, which I really appreciate.

 Close the Database.

-- We now let the player enter the dungeon.
+Now, we let the Player enter the Dungeon.
 On any map (eg. World Map if your game has one) create an event with this commands:

 - Screen Fade-Out

 - Transfer Player to any Position on the “Space” Map, use instant Transition Fade